Telios-org/telios-sdk/README.md

 }

 const res = await mailbox.send(email, {
-  // The sender's private key (Bob)
+  // The sender's private key (Bob).
+Private key is only used during encryption and never sent or stored.
-  privKey: privKey,
+  privKey: '[bob_secret_box_private_key]',

-  // The sender's public key (Bob)
+  // The sender's public key (Bob).
+Public key is used for authenticity of sender
-  pubKey: pubKey,
+  pubKey: '[bob_secret_box_public_key]',

-  // The key for the local drive that will be storing the ecrypted email.
+  // The name for the local drive that will be storing the ecrypted email.
-  drive: '[drive_key]',
+  drive: '[drive_name]',

-  // This is the path on the local drive where the encrypted email data will be written.
+  // This is the directory where the local drive stores it's encrypted emails.
-  // In the example below, the sender (Bob) stores all sent mail in a directory with the
+  // In the example below, the sender (Bob) stores all his sent mail in the
-  // name of his mailbox (/bob@telios.io), and all encrypted emails are stored inside this directory.
+  // directory '/mail'.
+The email being sent will be encrypted and stored
-  // Each are named with a generated guid (a5caa6dd-835f-4468-a54c-b53e7114887c) for added privacy.
+  // in this directory.
+Each email is dynamically named with a guid for
-  // When the other recipients decode their metadata sent to them via Bob, they will use this
+  // added privacy.
+When the other recipients decode their metadata sent
-  // path to retrieve their email.
+  // to them via Bob, they will use this path to retrieve their email.

-  // example: '/bob@telios.io/a5caa6dd-835f-4468-a54c-b53e7114887c'
-  drivePath: '[path_to_encrypted_email]'
+  drivePath: '/mail'
 });

 ```